 How to Build a Shipping Analytics Dashboard in Power BI

 Building a shipping analytics dashboard in Power BI means connecting your TMS, ERP, and carrier invoice data into a star schema, defining three core KPIs - on-time delivery rate, freight cost per unit, and carrier performance score - and writing DAX measures and drill-through pages on top.
 Most mid-market teams reach a working version one in four to six weeks.
-The same architecture also powers patient flow analytics dashboards in Power BI for health systems tracking bed occupancy and discharge bottlenecks - covered in a dedicated section below.
+The same architecture also powers patient flow analytics dashboards in Power BI for health systems tracking bed occupancy and discharge bottlenecks - covered in a dedicated section below, along with a step-by-step guide to building an emergency department analytics dashboard in Power BI with HIPAA, GDPR, and PIPEDA-compliant data handling.
 Teams already in the Zoho ecosystem can follow the same KPI framework inside Zoho Analytics; a dedicated section below covers how to build a dashboard in Zoho Analytics step by step.

 Key Takeaways